Kyrgyzstan elections annulled after protesters break into parliament building

 Jeenbekov said he had ordered security forces not to open fire on protesters.

-The Central Asian country, which hosts a Russian air force base, saw similarly major uprisings in 2005 and 2010, and both revolts toppled the presidents in power at the time.
+The central Asian country, which hosts a Russian air force base, saw similarly major uprisings in 2005 and 2010, and both revolts toppled the presidents in power at the time.

 Members of the incumbent Kyrgyz parliament planned to gather for an emergency meeting on Tuesday, parliament speaker Ibragim Nurakun uulu said on Facebook, adding that they would meet at a hotel because the parliament building “had been trashed.”